Hürlimann Brewery: Retired brands

-Current Brands
+Current brands

 Birell was manufactured for a while by Shepherd Neame, but was soon discontinued.

-Coopers in Australia are brewing to Brauerei Hurlimanns original Birell formula for the ultra light under license from Carlsberg using Australian malted barley, hops and yeast.
+Coopers in Australia are brewing to Brauerei Hürlimann's original Birell formula for the ultra light under license from Carlsberg using Australian malted barley, hops and yeast.

 Hürlimann Sternbrau Lager: Export Bier [330 ml or 500 ml Bottle, 500 ml can, or draft keg; 4.8% ABV].
 Shepherd Neame manufactures this beer in Britain and exports it to Europe.